 Capitalised Earnings Method Calculation

-The capitalised earnings method can be divided into the (original) capitalised earnings method, the simplified capitalised earnings method according to § 202 BewG (German tax law), the capitalised earnings method according to IDW S 1 and the capitalised earnings method according to §§ 27-34 ImmoWertV.
+The capitalised earnings method can be divided into the subjective capitalised earnings method (in accordance with IDW S 1), the objectified capitalised earnings method in accordance with IDW S 1, the simplified capitalised earnings method in accordance with Section 202 BewG and the capitalised earnings method in accordance with Sections 27-34 ImmoWertV.

-In the (original) capitalised earnings method, the net cash flow is discounted with an individual tax-corrected calculation interest rate (endogenous marginal interest rate) of the person concerned in the respective period.
-If necessary, the net cash flow is adjusted by a risk discount or the calculation interest rate is adjusted by a risk premium.
+In the subjective capitalised earnings method (in accordance with IDW S 1), the net cash flow is discounted using an individual tax-corrected calculation interest rate (endogenous marginal interest rate) of the person concerned in the respective period.
+If necessary, the net cash flow is corrected by a risk discount or the discount rate is increased by a risk premium.
+The subjective capitalised earnings method existed long before IDW S 1 and is the original capitalised earnings method.

-The simplified capitalised earnings method according to § 202 BewG originates from German tax law.
-The profit of the last three years is corrected, added up, divided by three and taxed at a fixed rate of 30%.
+The simplified capitalised earnings method in accordance with § 202 BewG originates from German tax law.
+The profit of the last three years is corrected, totalled, divided by three and taxed at a flat rate of 30%.
 This sustainable profit is currently multiplied by a capitalisation factor of 13.75, which corresponds to a calculation interest rate of 7.27%.
-The capitalisation factor can be calculated by the reciprocal of the calculation interest rate and vice versa.
+The capitalisation factor can be calculated using the reciprocal of the discount rate and vice versa.

 The capitalised earnings method according to §§ 27-34 ImmoWertV is explained separately in the capitalised earnings method according to ImmoWertV.